elletownsend/hallyuapi/README.md

 ### TO DO:
 #### Code
-- Add Front-end with documentation
+- Add Front-end with documentation [feature/docs branch]
+- Mongodb integration
+- Filtering
 - Authentication?

 #### Data